iOS 26

 Google Assistant is one of the best virtual assistants out there, if not the best.
 It’s incredibly useful and comes with tons of features.
 Enabling Google Assistant is simple.

-• Long press the home button on your Android phone or simply by saying “Okay Google”.
+• Press the home button on your Android phone or say, “Okay, Google.”

 • Tap Continue on the “Meet your personal Google Assistant” screen.